carpentries/assessment/learner-assessment/software-carpentry/postworkshop/2017-July/README.md

 # Summary
 Software Carpentry's [post-workshop survey](https://github.com/carpentries/assessment/blob/master/learner-assessment/software-carpentry/surveys/postsurvey.pdf) data and analysis for workshops up until July 2017.
+The __column header key__ in this folder corresponds to the column headers in the dataset.
+Each question in the survey has a corresponding column header in the __column header key__.

 # Contributors
 The following individuals contributed to the development of the long-term survey, the code for this report, or the write-up of the results: